Juanhui28/Are_MPNNs_helpful/Readme.md

 ### Input data
-We put the data in this link: https://drive.google.com/file/d/1vQXyMP5HeM-UJBOyRDnXO28YbuZMZeLb/view?usp=sharing please decompress the data.tar.gz and put the data folder in the same folder position with the run.py
+We put the data in this link: https://drive.google.com/file/d/1vQXyMP5HeM-UJBOyRDnXO28YbuZMZeLb/view?usp=sharing

+Please decompress the data.tar.gz and put the data folder in the same folder position with the run.py

 - FB15k
 - FB15k-237